mbaxendale22/SEI-Project-2/readme.md

 ## Future Development

-* as mentioned, fix the global search to give more accurate results
+* As mentioned, fix the global search to give more accurate results
-* allow the user to save their favourite podcasts to an account
+* Allow the user to save their favourite podcasts to an account